SilverAssist/wp-settings-hub/IMPLEMENTATION.md

 1. Run `composer install` in your plugin
 2. Activate your plugin in WordPress
-3. Go to **Settings > Silver Assist**
+3. Look for **Silver Assist** in the main admin menu (top-level, with shield icon)
 4. You should see your plugin in the dashboard
-5. Click "Configure" and verify that your settings page works correctly
+5. Click on your plugin's submenu item and verify that your settings page works correctly

+> **Note**: The menu location has changed in v1.1.0+.
+It's now a top-level menu instead of under Settings.

 ---